 Recommendations of what to bring with you

 - Red Flashlight: As simple as covering a flashlight in red cellophane.
-Preserves night vision without spoiling the darkness.
+Preserves your night vision.

 - Seating: For if you plan to be stargazing for a while.